Your perspective on problems is critical. Instead of treating a problem as an obstacle, it is important to treat it as an opportunity instead.

 People often try to come up with ideas by creating solutions first and then seeing what problems it solves after.
 This process is the opposite of how to find a plausible idea.

-For example, I was working on a web application once.
+A while ago, I began working on a web application.
 The code became extremely bloated, and the user interface was painfully slow.
 Instead of viewing this as an obstacle, I saw it as an opportunity.
 I set out to create a minimal, blazing fast user interface library that worked for me, and it turned into Moon.

 It may seem like you can't find a problem with your daily life.
 That's because you need to change your perspective on things.
 A problem often won't be hard to find.
 Excellent ideas are always hiding in plain sight.